Wang-Jingyi09/react-assignment/README.md

 1. Modify the UpcomingMoviesPage component in upcomingMoviesPage.js to add paging function.
 Add a pagination control ( import Pagination from '@mui/material/Pagination';) to allow the user to change the page number.
 Add 'useState' to track the current page.

+## Movie details page contains links to the actor's  individual information.

+1. When users click on an actor's name or character, they are redirected to that actor's TMDB page.
+Wrap the entire "{member.name} as {member.character}" string with the <a> tag and set the href attribute to the URL pointing to the actor's information page. 'target="_blank"' and 'rel="noopener noreferrer"' are used to ensure open security of links.